metaMMA/piweatherrock-docs/content/en/docs/Advanced Plugin Configuration/index.md

 # Speedtest

-How to run speedtests periodically on a different machine and feed the results to PiWeatherRock
+This is a guide on how to run speedtests periodically on a different machine and feed the results to PiWeatherRock.

-### Preamble:
+## Preamble:
 Older and underpowered Raspberry Pi's have difficulty keeping up with faster and faster network speeds provided by modern ISPs.
-It's recommended that you perform speedtests on both your Pi and on a different machine that is known to get the full speeds provided.
+If you are considering using the `speedtest` plugin and running the tests on the Pi, it's recommended that you perform speedtests on both your Pi and on a different machine that is known to get the full speeds provided.
 Compare the results, and if you decide they are close enough, then running the speedtests on the Pi is an option.
 If not, you can setup a different machine to do the speedtests and then feed that information to PiWeatherRock for display.

 ### Notes:
 - For best results, you'll want to run speedtests on a computer/server that is on 24/7.
 In this guide we will call this machine 'the server'.
 - Make sure that PiWeatherRock is not running while we make the necessary changes.
 Execute `sudo systemctl stop PiWeatherRock` from terminal on the Pi to stop it.

+## Installing on Windows machine
+Pending future update
-## Server OS: GNU/Linux or macOS
+## Installing on GNU/Linux or macOS machine

 ### PREP:
 1. We'll need CURL installed.